-Section 1.5 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to "balance bill" you

-As a member of our plan, an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of our plan, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.